 Before the outbreak of Ebola in Guinea, 47% of the population was living below the poverty line (CIA, 2015).
 Since 2014, West Africa has had over 11,000 deaths from Ebola.
-Five months after Liberia was declared Ebola-free, Guinea is still dealing with newly confirmed cases and over 2,500 deaths (BBC, 2015).
-MindLeaps has been serving youth in Guinea since 2011.
-Now, 250 of these youth and their families are in need of humanitarian relief in the town of Kindia.
+In 2020, Guinea suffered from dual health and economic crises of Covid-19 as well as a new outbreak of Ebola.
+MindLeaps has been serving youth in Guinea since 2011 and in 2021 is serving 380 students and their families.

-Working with the locally run community group Association Benka-Fissa, MindLeaps provides services six days/week in the town of Kindia.
+MindLeaps provides services to 380 youth in the capital Conakry.
 Using high-energy dance classes to attract youth off the streets, MindLeaps' curriculum improves cognitive skills and provides psychosocial support.
-Youth also receive a daily meal, health information and language support.
-Regularly, the students present dance-theatre performances to the community in order to disseminate lessons about health and safety.
+Youth also receive a daily meal, health workshops and academic catch-up classes.
+The students present dance performances to the community in order to disseminate lessons about health and safety.

 MindLeaps tackles the problems of poverty, aid distribution and a lack of information by focusing on the youth.
 By creating a program that draws youth to the town's community center, bonds are formed with the youth and their family members.
-The youth regularly attend and become the gateway to identifying the families most in need.
-Aid is then distributed effectively.
-At the same time, MindLeaps is tacking the root causes of the problem: lack of access to education and illiteracy.
+The youth regularly attend and their skills grow.
+MindLeaps then sponsors the students in school.
+MindLeaps is tackling the root causes of the problem: lack of access to education and illiteracy.